Generalising Holographic Superconductors: Building a holographic superconductor

 where $\kappa^2 = 8 \pi G_{d}$ is the $d+1$ gravitational strength, $L$ is a length scale that coincides with the AdS radius in a pure AdS metric and the metric signature is $(-,+,+,\ldots)$.
 The minimal contributions to the Lagrangian read

 where $\mu=0$, 1, 2, $\ldots$ , $d$ is a Lorentz index, ${D_\mu = \nabla_\mu - iqA_\mu}$, $F_{\mu\nu} = \nabla_\mu A_\nu - \nabla_\nu A_\mu$ and $\nabla_\mu$ is the covariant derivative in the curved spacetime defined by the metric $g_{\mu\nu}$.
 Meanwhile, the extra piece $\mathcal{L}_a$ is introduced as containing all the extra non-minimal coupling terms between the fields and gravity that might be present in each particular realisation.
 As it has been discussed \cite{Chen:2010mk, Benini:2010pr}, though not at all essential for the formation of the condensate, the presence of such terms is in general important in safeguarding the stability of the higher-dimensional theory after the introduction of couplings between the matter field, gravity and electromagnetism.
-More specifically, said stability would require the insertion of an extra set of properly weighted $d+1$ dimensional terms, a subject set beyond the scope of this paper; see Refs.\,\cite{Benini:2010pr, Buchbinder:1999ar} for a deeper insight into the issue for the case $\ell = 2$. \\ Upon singling out a specific model, the geometrical properties of the superconductivity carriers in the dual Quantum Field Theory (QFT) are determined by the rank of the tensor field $\boldsymbol{B}_{\nu_1, \dots, \nu_\ell}$.
+More specifically, said stability would require the insertion of an extra set of properly weighted $d+1$ dimensional terms, a subject set beyond the scope of this paper; see Refs.\,\cite{Benini:2010pr, Buchbinder:1999ar} for a deeper insight into the issue for the case $\ell = 2$. \\ A similar approach to Eq.\,(\ref{eq:general_matter_Lagrangian}) has been pursued in Ref.\ \cite{BitaghsirFadafan:2018iqr} to describe Colour Superconductivity, i.e.\ superconductors in the colour pairing of quarks in dense matter QCD.\\ Upon singling out a specific model, the geometrical properties of the superconductivity carriers in the dual Quantum Field Theory (QFT) are determined by the rank of the tensor field $\boldsymbol{B}_{\nu_1, \dots, \nu_\ell}$.
 In particular, this incorporates the s-, p- and d-wave models present in the literature